AI Regulation: Federal vs. State

 28 November 2025

-The White House is considering an executive order to preempt state AI laws, aiming for a national policy framework.
-This would involve establishing an AI Litigation Task Force to challenge state laws deemed unconstitutional or conflicting with federal regulations.
-The Commerce Secretary would also evaluate state AI laws, potentially restricting funding for states with AI laws considered inconsistent.
+The White House is considering an executive order to preempt state-level AI legislation, aiming to establish a national policy framework.
+This initiative would introduce an AI Litigation Task Force to challenge state laws deemed unconstitutional or conflicting with federal regulations.
+Additionally, the Commerce Secretary would evaluate state AI laws, with the potential to restrict funding for states whose AI laws are considered inconsistent with federal directives.
+This action seeks to replace the current fragmented regulatory environment, characterised by over a thousand state AI legislative proposals, with a uniform federal standard.

 AI generated content may differ from the original.